Going to Meet the Man

-Going to Meet the Man by James Baldwin is composed of eight short stories, “The Rockpile,” “The Outing,” “The Man Child,” “Previous Condition,” “Sonny’s Blues,” “This Morning, This Evening, So Soon,” “Come Out the Wilderness,” and “Going to Meet the Man.”
-The stories follow the everyday lives of black men and women from the 1930s-50s, addressing themes of racism, sexuality, drug addiction, lynching, and more.
+Going to Meet the Man by James Baldwin is composed of eight short stories: "The Rockpile", "The Outing", "The Man Child", "Previous Condition", "Sonny's Blues", "This Morning, This Evening, So Soon", "Come Out the Wilderness", and "Going to Meet the Man".
+The stories follow the everyday lives of black men and women from the 1930s–50s, addressing themes of racism, sexuality, drug addiction, lynching, and more.

 "The Rockpile"

 Context

-James Baldwin himself is from Harlem and the step-son of a preacher which transcends to the inspiration behind "The Rockpile."
+James Baldwin himself is from Harlem and the step-son of a preacher, which transcends to the inspiration behind "The Rockpile".
 Much of Baldwin's work mirrors his own life experiences.
-As an example, Baldwin's step-father was a preacher which compares to John's character in "The Rockpile" who's step-father is also a preacher.
+As an example, Baldwin's step-father was a preacher, which compares to John's character in "The Rockpile" whose step-father is also a preacher.

 Summary

 "The Rockpile" was Baldwin's first story in the Going to Meet the Man collection, originally published in 1965.
 Set in Harlem, the story follows two brothers: Roy, the son of Elizabeth and Gabriel, and John, the illegitimate son of Elizabeth and step-son to Gabriel.
 Across the street from their apartment sits a rockpile, a forbidden object for John and Roy to play on, but Roy decides to go anyway, instructing his brother that he will be right back.
 There he gets into a fight, leaving him injured.
 He is brought back into the house and as the father, Gabriel gets home, he tries to blame Elizabeth and John for allowing Roy to go there.
 He favors Roy because he is his biological son, while John, his stepson, serves as the scapegoat.